davidfitzgibbon/lofi-prettier/README.md

 This command has done a few things.
 First, it has installed Prettier locally in your node_modules.
 Second, it has saved in your `package.json` the version of Prettier that you're now using.
 Third it has saved this version only as a dev dependancy.
 This means that when a developer `npm install`s locally, Prettier will install, but when you're deploying, eg to Netlify, then Prettier doesnt install, because it's not needed.
 Neat!

-# Write some terrible code
+## Step 3: Write some terrible code

 Now you should be set up.
 You have Prettier installed in VS Code.
 You may or may not have a .prettierrc file to enable Prettier.
 You have a version of Prettier installed locally in your project folder.
 You should be able to write some terribly formatted code now, and see it Prettier magically fix it when you save!